 ASPCA was the first humane society to be established in North America (by Henry Bergh in 1866) and today is one of the largest in the world.
 ASPCA provides local and national leadership in three key areas: caring for pet parents and pets, providing positive outcomes for at-risk animals and serving victims of animal cruelty.

 The HSUS is the nation's largest animal protection organization, rated the most effective by its peers.
 Since 1954, they've been fighting for the protection of all animals through advocacy, education and hand-on programs.
 The HSUS is a mainstream voice for animals, with active programs in companion animals, wildlife and habitat protection, animals in research and farm animals.
-They protect all animals through legislation, litigation, investigation, education, science, advocacy, and field work.
+They protect all animals through legislations, litigation, investigation, education, science, advocacy, and field work.

 4-H is the nation's largest youth development organization.
-More than 6 million 4-H youth in urban neighborhoods, suburban schoolyards, and rural farming communities participate.
+More than 6 million 4-H youth in urban neighborhoods, suburban schoolyards and rural farming communities participate.
 As the youth development program of the nation's 109 land-grant universities and the Cooperative Extension system, 4-H fosters an innovative, "learn by doing" approach with proven results.

 Since 1969, PATH Int'l has provided Equine-Assisted Activity and Therapy (EEAT) programs in the U.S.A. and Canada through its network of nearly 800 member centers.
 Each year, dozens of new centers initiate new programs and more than 42,000 individuals with special needs benefit from activities which include therapeutic riding, hippo therapy, equine facilitated psychotherapy and learning, driving, interactive vaulting and competition.

 A Colorado (501c3) non-profit that is dedicated to the preservation of wild horses on our public lands, and the protection of Cloud's herd in the Arrowhead Mountains of Montana.